Robert Abbe: Radiologist

 Abbe was a renowned surgeon and medical pioneer.
 He was an attending surgeon at Roosevelt Hospital (now Mount Sinai West) in New York, where the plastic surgical laboratory is named for him.
 He was a lecturer and fellow of the College of Physicians of Philadelphia and Vice President of the Academy of Medicine.

 He befriended the Curies, and in particular Marie Curie.
 He collected many photographs of her, documented the production of radium, and explored, with her, the medical uses of radiation and x-rays.
 In 1904, he introduced the practice of using radiation to treat cancer and founded the science of radiation oncology.
-In 1927, he founded the Abbe Museum of Native American artifacts.

 In 1904, after corresponding with Professor and Madame Curie, he visited their laboratories in Paris.
 Joining in their groundbreaking research, he became the founder of radiation therapy in the United States.
 He was a vigorous opponent of the use of tobacco which he considered a cause of cancer and reported over 100 cases of smoker's cancer.
 In later years, at his Bar Harbor, Maine, summer home, "Brook End," Abbe created a garden in whose pool floated two swans – Pierre and Marie.

 Museum

-Abbe has been called "the best-loved summer resident of Bar Harbor."
-Those who knew him recognized his unique spirit, and many who visit the Museum today feel the specialness of the man and the museum.
+Abbe was a well-known summer resident of Bar Harbor.
+Contemporary accounts note that he was held in high regard by those who knew him, and his association with the museum continues to be acknowledged by visitors.

-While summering in Bar Harbor, Abbe was fascinated by the ancient Native American tools found in nearby shell heaps.
+While summering in Bar Harbor, Abbe was fascinated by the Wabanaki tools found in nearby shell heaps.
 As he began collecting these artifacts, he realized the need for safe permanent storage.
 Even during a long illness, probably a result of his exposure to radium, he labored to establish the museum.
 His dreams of a museum became reality with the help of friends such as George Dorr and Charles Eliot, the founding fathers of Acadia National Park.
 The dedication of the museum on August 14, 1928, was also a memorial to Robert Abbe.
 He had died just five months before.